mikec-git/Quote-Web-Scraper/README.md

 # Quote Web Scraper

-This program will scrape a given URI for various genres of quotes.
+This program will scrape GoodReads' quote library based on user input keywords and number of pages.

+### Performance
+######This program uses asynchronous programming to take advantage of multi-threading
+as synchronously downloading data from a webpage can take some time.

+Results: